 Each winter, thousands of whales migrate to the Baja waters.
-Go whale watching in Cabo San Lucas to see them breaching and showing off their tale flukes!
+Go whale watching in Cabo to see them breaching and showing off their tail flukes!

 Hunting lionfish while scuba diving in the Caribbean wasn’t planned.
 But it turns out there’s a lionfish invasion, and they need to be eliminated.
 What about eating lionfish?
 Very yummy.